WELCOME SUPERMAN COSTUME ENTHUSIASTS…

 This new article can also be enjoyed on the Supermania’78 blog.

-An extensive costume photography gallery here on CapedWonder, with contributions by auction houses such as Prop Store of London & Julien’s Auctions; Martin Lakin; and the Bowers & Casares Photography Studio.
+An extensive costume photography gallery is here, with contributions by auction houses such as Prop Store of London & Julien’s Auctions; Martin Lakin; and the Bowers & Casares Photography Studio.
+Stay tuned for MANY, MANY more photos!

 “Let’s put him in this type of costume…